-Remember that conventional stopping time calculations won’t work for applications where the edge is being used to stop a power actuated guard.
-To determine the stopping performance requirements, you need to consider how much deflection the edge requires before detection occurs, and use that as the stopping distance.
-The stop time is then the time it takes the guard to traverse the detection distance at the closing speed.
+Remember that conventional stopping time calculations won’t work for applications where the edge is used to stop a power-actuated guard.
+To determine the stopping performance requirements, you need to consider how much deflection the edge requires before detection occurs and use that as the stopping distance.
+The stop time is the time it takes the guard to traverse the detection distance at the closing speed.
 More on this later.

 How should the pressure-sensing mechanism react when an obstacle is detected?
-If the guard should stop and hold position, then there is the possibility of trapping a person between the guard and the surrounding structure.
-A more common approach is to have the guard stop and then reverse to an open state.
-If the guard is fluidically actuated, then a 5/2 solenoid valve, that has a spring return to the raised position is probably the best choice.
+If the guard should stop and hold position, there is the possibility of trapping a person between the guard and the surrounding structure.
+A common approach is to have the guard stop and then reverse to an open state.
+If the guard is fluidically actuated, a 5/2 solenoid valve with a spring return to the raised position is probably the best choice.
 (See figure below.)
-This selection will cause the guard to return to the raised position in the event that electrical power is lost.
+This selection will cause the guard to return to the raised position if electrical power is lost.

 The downside?
-If the return spring should fail, then the guard will continue down until it closes or traps the person.
+If the return spring fails, the guard will continue down until it closes or traps the person.
 At that point, the full available force will be applied to the trapped body part.

-Alternatively, a 5/3 centre-blocked solenoid valve like that shown below, can be used.
+Alternatively, a 5/3 centre-blocked solenoid valve, shown below, can be used.